 The project has now been running for seven years.
 It has released over 10,000 persons and expanded to two additional states, Edo and Kebbi.
 Two of the project states—Ondo and Sokoto—now have judicial instructions that limit the length of pre-trial detention to not more than nine months.
 The project has also attracted external funding from the Macarthur Foundation, which supports two more states, Plateau and Rivers.
 In 2011, Justice Initiative initiated an external review of the project preparatory to possible takeover by Nigerian authorities.

 The review covered the first five years, from 2005 to 2010, and sought to assess the impact of the scheme and to identify continuing challenges.
 It concluded that the scheme had, among other things, resulted in a significant reduction of influx of minor offenders into the prison system, as well as increased government attention to the problem of pre-trial detention.

 The Police Duty Solicitors Scheme is a low-cost but effective tool that focuses on the entry point into the criminal justice system, and that engages with the system through to the point of imprisonment.
 While the scheme was designed to address needs in Nigeria, the model underlines a broader message: that this kind of administrative innovation can both ease the burdens on an overcrowded justice system, and address the excessive and unnecessary use of pre-trial detention.

-Stanley Ibe is associate legal officer for Africa at the Open Society Justice Initiative.
+Stanley Ibe is a legal officer for Africa at the Open Society Justice Initiative.